Covering a set of line segments with a few squares: Introduction

 Problem~\ref{prob:longest} is closely related to computing a trajectory \emph{hotspot}, which is a small region where a moving object spends a large amount of time.
 For $k=1$ squares, the existing algorithm by Gudmundsson et~al.~\cite{hotspots2013} computes longest 1-coverable subtrajectory of any given trajectory.
 We notice a missing case in their algorithm, and show how to resolve this issue in the same running time of~$O(n \log n)$.
-Finally, we show how to compute the longest 2-coverable subtrajectory of any given trajectory in $O(n\beta_4(n)\log^2 n)$ time.
-Here, $\beta_4(n)=\lambda_4(n)/n$, and $\lambda_s(n)$ is the length of a Davenport-Schinzel sequence of order $s$ on $n$ symbols.
-Omitted proofs can be found in the Appendix.
+Finally, we show how to compute the longest 2-coverable subtrajectory of any given trajectory in $O(n 2^{\alpha(n)}\log^2 n)$ time, where $\alpha(n)$ is the extremely slow growing inverse Ackermann function.

+\paragraph{Overview} In the next section we consider Problem~\ref{prob:decision}.
+We build up to the $k=4$ case by first considering the problem for $k\leq 3$.
+A simple but crucial observation for $k=4$ is that if a set $S$ of segments is $4$-coverable then either (a) one square has to lie in a corner of the bounding box of $S$ or (b) each square has to touch exactly one side of the bounding box of $S$.
+The first case immediately reduces to the case when $k=3$ which can be solved in linear time, so the focus of Section~\ref{subsec:problem1_k=4} is to solve the second case in $O(n \log n)$ time.